26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

-With these hidden gems in Rome, you’re set for a trip that’s unique and diverse – whether you’re a first time explorer or a repeat visitor to Italy’s ancient capital.
+With these hidden gems in Rome, you’re set for a trip that’s unique and diverse – whether you’re a first-time explorer and only have a day in Rome or a repeat visitor to Italy’s ancient capital.

 1. Catacombs of Priscilla